 Published on April 17, 2023 by Jason Reisman

 Shingles do the heavy lifting when stopping water from getting into your home.
 If you’ve recently installed new shingles, you likely think you won’t have to worry about them for years.
-But if those shingles aren’t lying flat as you expected, moisture can easily creep in and cause costly damage to your home over time.
+But if those shingles aren’t laying flat as you expected, moisture can easily creep in and cause costly damage to your home over time.

 Common Reasons Roof Shingles Don’t Lie Flat